SEC Whistleblower Program

 - Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective

-- Matthew Stock is a Certified Public Accountant, Certified Fraud Examiner and former KPMG external auditor.
-As an auditor, Mr. Stock developed an expertise in financial statement analysis, internal controls testing and fraud recognition, and he uses his auditing experience to help whistleblowers investigate and disclose complex financial frauds to the government and obtain damages for retaliation.
-He is lead author of SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.
+- Matt Stock is a Certified Public Accountant, Certified Fraud Examiner and former KPMG external auditor.
+As an auditor, Stock developed an expertise in financial statement analysis and internal controls testing and fraud recognition.
+He uses his auditing experience to help SEC whistleblowers investigate and disclose complex financial frauds to the government and develop a roadmap for the SEC to take an enforcement action.
+Matt has been interviewed on CNBC, quoted extensively about whistleblower rewards in the media, and is the lead author of SEC Whistleblower Program: Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

 SEC Whistleblower Office Annual Reports